 Below are a few of my favorite articles—some are recent, others are old favorites.
 Some of these I love because the subject matter was so close to my heart (chimpanzees, socially responsible medicine), others because the research was so fascinating (fake meat, déjà vu).

-I also write for physicians about both the clinical and economic side of medicine.
+I also write for physicians.
 My work for doctors has appeared in publications such as Medical Economics, Patient Care, and for many years I was a contributing writer to The New Physician.